Raskelof/FIFA-Tournament-Web-App/README.md

 FIFA Tournament web app
 =============

-FIFA Tournament web app is a mobile webb application built for all EA Sports FIFA fans out there.
+FIFA Tournament web app is a mobile web application built for all EA Sports FIFA fans out there.
 The application lets you create and manage a tournament with your friends.
 Report matches and follow player rankings and other statistics.

 The interface is built with jQuery mobile and is best viewed through your smartphone device.